CHOOSING YOUR LOOM, AND LEARNING HOW TO START WEAVING

 The looms that most beginners choose, due to their "possibilities", economics, and space-saving characteristics, are either the Ashford 4 harness folding table loom kit, or the Schacht 4 harness table loom.
 The Ashford can, at a later date, have a stand and treadle kit added to convert it into a small floor loom, or can be expanded to 8 harnesses.
 It is available in 16, 24, and 32" weaving widths.
 For most people, the 16" or 24" size is more suitable than the 32'.
 The Schacht is more sturdily built, and as a result, does not fold compactly like the Ashford.
 But, it is more suitable for heavier weft yarns.
 The Schacht is available in 15", 20" and 25" weaving widths.
 One thing to note about looms is that a table loom does not always take up less room than a floor loom of the same width.
 A small floor loom is easy to fold up and wheel into a closet, and its footprint when folded is the same or less than a similar table loom, just taller.
 And, unless you have a stand, you still have to find a place to put that table loom when you want to weave, whereas a small floor loom on wheels is easy to place anywhere.
 Most weavers much prefer using floor looms over table looms, since you can establish a rhythm of hand-and-foot while weaving that you can't with a table loom.
 For a description of floor loom parts and a complete diagram, please visit our Spinning Wheel and Weaving Loom Diagrams Page.

 If however, rather than loom-manipulated weaving, you are interested in weaving small or large tapestries or Navajo-style rugs (very much slower and more detailed) where you actually create a pictorial or geometric weaving, we recommend one of the Mirrix tapestry looms (frame looms).
 The Mirrix looms are very high quality, high tech, and strong, and are available in a wide range of sizes, and really the only tapestry looms that we sell that are tough enough for weaving navajo style rugs.
-If you want to exclusively weave rag or even wool rugs, you will most likely want to find an old loom made specifically for rugs (many have only 2 harnesses), or plan on buying a very expensive loom like a Glimakra which can stand the punishment very tight warps, and of beating rugs tightly enough to hold together.
+If you want to exclusively weave rag or even wool rugs, you will most likely want to find an old loom made specifically for rugs (many have only 2 harnesses).
 Most looms made today can not repeatedly stand the weaving of rugs, although an occasional rug might not hurt some floor looms.

 OTHER SPECIAL PURPOSE (VERY SMALL) LOOMS